School-based violence & bullying prevention programs

 What does the research say about effectiveness?

-There is strong evidence that school-based violence and bullying prevention programs reduce violence and victimization123, 4, 5.
-Such programs have also been shown to modestly reduce bullying in some circumstances2, 5.
+There is strong evidence that school-based violence and bullying prevention programs reduce violence and victimization1, 2, 3, 4, 5.
+Such programs have also been shown to modestly reduce bullying in some circumstances2, 5, 6.

 Overall, whole-school violence prevention programs reduce violence.
 Programs that offer information about violence, change thought patterns associated with violence, and build social skills have been shown to reduce violence.
 Such programs are effective for students of various ages, socio-economic status, and ethnicity1; in a few cases, program effects appear greatest among boys and older students4.

 Most school-based anti-bullying programs also reduce victimization (being bullied), bullying, and aggressive behavior2, 4.
 Programs implemented at the classroom level appear more effective than formal school policies against bullying or approaches that focus on specific bullies3, and longer, more intense programs reduce bullying more than less intense programs2.
-Multi-component interventions6, including a focus on classroom management and rules, better playground supervision, and firm discipline2, as well as incentives for bullies to change their behavior, and focused attention for at-risk youth7 can also increase program effectiveness.
-Examples of effective anti-bullying programs include Olweus8 and KiVa2.
+Multi-component interventions7, including a focus on classroom management and rules, better playground supervision, and firm discipline2, as well as incentives for bullies to change their behavior, and focused attention for at-risk youth8 can also increase program effectiveness.
+Examples of effective anti-bullying programs include Olweus9 and KiVa2.

-School-based violence and bullying prevention programs are more likely to succeed with family education components, appropriate adaptations for the social and cultural characteristics of the school population, long program durations, and high levels of parent engagement4, 6.
-Interventions that teach social and interpersonal skills as well as aim to modify attitudes and beliefs are more effective than those that focus on mitigating responses to provocation4.
+School-based violence and bullying prevention programs are more likely to succeed with family education components, appropriate adaptations for the social and cultural characteristics of the school population, long program durations, and high levels of parent engagement4, 7 including interventions that improve parent engagement10.
+Interventions that teach social and interpersonal skills as well as aim to modify attitudes and beliefs are more effective than those that focus on mitigating responses to provocation4 and have been found to reduce behavioral issues in elementary schools11.

 Implementation Examples

-As of May 2016, all states and Washington, D.C. have anti-bullying legislation10.
+There are many resources and tools available federally to help states, schools, parents, and victims of bullying15.
+As of January 2018, all states and Washington, D.C. have anti-bullying legislation16.
 Most states have model policies schools can use to reduce bullying.
-The federal government also offers bullying and violence prevention resources1112.
+The federal government also offers bullying and violence prevention resources17, 18.

 Implementation Resources